dscape/rewrite/README.md

      Dispatches to : /resource/server.xqy?action=ping

 ####  ✔ 1.3. resources
-So far all the features have been for handling a single case.
-However it's often the case when you want to perform all CRUD (Create, Read, Update, Delete) actions on a single resource, e.g. you want to create, read, update and delete users.
+It's often the case when you want to perform all CRUD (Create, Read, Update, Delete) actions on a single resource, e.g. you want to create, read, update and delete users.
 RESTful architectures normally map those actions to HTTP verbs such as GET, PUT, POST and DELETE.

 When you create a resource in `rewrite` you expose these actions: